 \end{theorem}

-Similar to the case of module-finite algebras \cite{I2,IR}, every noncommutative resolution of a generalized AS-Gorenstein isolated singularity $A$ of dimension $d$ is given by a $(d-1)$-cluster tilting $A$-module (see Definition \ref{cluster tilting module}); and conversely, every $(d-1)$-cluster tilting $A$-module gives a noncommutative resolution of $A$.
+Similar to the case of module-finite algebras \cite{I2,IR}, every noncommutative resolution of a commonly graded AS-Gorenstein isolated singularity $A$ of dimension $d$ is given by a $(d-1)$-cluster tilting $A$-module (see Definition \ref{cluster tilting module}); and conversely, every $(d-1)$-cluster tilting $A$-module gives a noncommutative resolution of $A$.